tytydraco/yessleep/out/I_Hid_in_an_Abandoned_Barn_I_Wasnt_Alone.md

 Behind it, a set of storm cellars sat against the ground.
 One of the doors thrashed up and down, caught in the wind.

-The basement beyond churned my stomach.
-A festering stench of decay wafted up.
-I flipped the loose door fully open.
-Thick boards stuck out from the second door, jagged nails like teeth where they had once held it shut.
-A tingle of doubt ran through me.
-Did the doors open from the inside?
-Did the wind rip them loose?
+The basement beyond churned my stomach, the stench of decay thick and cloying as it wafted up.
+One door remained intact while the other hung open, a splintered board jutting from its frame, jagged nails protruding like teeth where they had once held it shut.
+They had secured both doors in place, yet now one gaped open, the barrier broken.
+A tingle of doubt crept through me as I wondered if the doors had been forced from within or if the wind had somehow torn them loose.
+But the damage was too deliberate, too heavy.

+*Something with weight had done this.*

 I liked this place less and less.
 Being this close to the house made my skin crawl, though I couldn’t put my finger on why.
 Then I heard it.
 A rattle at the barn doors behind me.
 Where all my belongings were.